rajat-kumar-sec/Image-Encryption/README.md

 Fork the repo.
 Create a new branch (feature-xyz)
-Commit your changes.
+Commit your changes...
-Open a Pull Request.
+Open a Pull Request...